ashikurrahmanbd/wp-role-maker/Readme.md

 ## Description

-WP Role Maker is a Clean and Easy WordPress plugin that allows you to easily manage custom roles and capabilities for your website.
+WP Role Maker is a easy to use WordPress plugin that allows you to easily manage custom roles and capabilities for your website.
 Whether you're creating new roles, editing existing ones, or ensuring role-based access control, WP Role Maker provides an intuitive interface and robust functionality to streamline the management of user roles.

 ## Features